 Symmetrical designs were added to the window shutters with white paper.
 At the top, a symmetrically designed arch with cut designs was then attached.
 Folded 4″ x 9″ white paper was cut on the fold to create a symmetrical design, more cut designs were added and hole punchers were used to create the small shapes.
 The cross pieces of the window were added to complete the window.

 Students added more details if needed then added tissue flowers and painted stems with tempera paint

 to represent flowers outside the storybook cottage.

-White drawing paper cut into strips and extra scrap
+White sulphite paper, cut into thin strips and extra scraps (designs for windows)

 Tempera Paint and brushes

 Tissue Paper squares-various colors